Reed-CompBio/spras/docs/usage.rst

-SPRAS works on any specified number of cores, and will, thanks to Snakemake, automatically know how to best distribute work across various cores to finish pathway reconstruction and analysis on a configuration as fast as possible.
+SPRAS works on any specified number of cores, and will, thanks to Snakemake, automatically know how to best distribute work across various cores to finish work specified in a configuration as fast as possible.

 To parallelize SPRAS, specify ``--cores`` to be a value higher than ``1``: